Nelso22/Bonsai-landing-page/README.md

 ## Description

- A landing page challenge for a fictional company that I found on [frontendmentor](https://www.frontendmentor.io/).
+ A landing page challenge for a fictional company named Bonsai that I created.
 In addition to completing the challenge, I added some javascript with a hover dropdown as well as a toggle button to switch between pricing plans by month or year.

  ## Built With